AkaPidjey/JavaTutorials_Base/spring.md

 1. Scanning the package, searching for classes with the @Component annotation.
 2. If the @Autowired annotation is present, the search for a suitable bean type begins.
 3. What happens next dependency injection.

+Spring AOP

+__Advice__ - A method that is contained in Aspect and contains end-to-end logic __Pointcut__- Expression describing where Advice should be applied

+__Advice types in AOP__
++ Before - Executed before the method with the main logic
++ After returning - Executed only after the normal end of the method with the main logic
++ After throwing - Executed after the end of the method with the main logic only if an exception was thrown
++ After/After finally - Always executed after the end of the method with the main logic
++ Around - Executed before and after the method with the main logic

+__Pointcut template__
+__execution(__ modifiers-pattern? __return-type-pattern__ declaring-type-pattern?
+__method-name-pattern(parameters-pattern)__ throws-pattern? __)__

 + [к оглавлению](#spring)